Alaska Department of Fish and Game

 - Include as much supporting information as available (maps, data forms, field logs, photographs, etc.)

-- Include a copy of the USGS Quadrangle marked to show the part of the waterway where anadromous fish presence was documented
+- Include a copy of the USGS Quadrangle marked to show the part of the water body where anadromous fish presence was documented

 - Include the name of the water body if it has one (recognized local names should be listed as such)